b0n60/b0n60/README.md

 #### 👨🏿‍💻 SOC Analyst | 🇿🇦 South Africa

 Hello! 👋🏾 I'm Bongo, a SOC Analyst from South Africa.
 Cybersecurity is my passion.
 I thrive in the dynamic dance between blue teaming and red teaming, weaving insights from cybersecurity, science, genetics, philosophy, and politics into a unified approach.
-Inspired by Nietzsche's Übermensch theory, I push the boundaries of digital defense.

 #### 💡 Beyond Professional Pursuits